intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 * W. Hardaker: Lessons Learned from 30 Years of Net-SNMP {{HARDAKER}}
 * C. Bormann: CORECONF: Managing IoT Devices with YANG Models {{BORMANN}}
 * R. Shakir: Rethinking Standardisation of Network Management {{SHAKIR}}
+* N. Warnke, R. Geib, M. Horneffer, and H. Keller: NEMOPS: RFC3535 and the forgotten word — Or Provisioning is only a subset of Network Management {{KELLER}}

 # Workshop Participants